OffByNone/Omniscience/README.md

 				[ ] Navigating away from page and back shouldn't lose the list [ ] Show metadata info if available
 				[ ] Drag and Drop re-order
-				[ ] Limit to mediums supported on device (if device only supports audio only allow users to add audio file types) same for video and images
+				[ ] Limit to mediums supported on device (if device only supports audio, only allow users to add audio file types) same for video and images
 				[ ] Adding a folder should cause all items in said folder to get added.

 			Services